“As a former law clerk at the ACLU, I strongly believe in civil rights and post-conviction relief for the formerly incarcerated.”

 Mehrunisa Ranjha | Associate

-Ms. Ranjha also has extensive experience working with diverse clientele, and is fluent in both Urdu and Punjabi.
+Ms. Ranjha has worked with a diverse array of clientele, and is fluent in both Urdu and Punjabi.

 University of California, Los Angeles School of Law | J.D.
 2017